Greenock: Sports

 It is also the hometown of the Greenock Cricket Club and Greenock Golf Club.

-The town was also the host of the first official international women's football match played in Britain.
+In 1972, the town was also the host of the first official international women's football match played in Britain.
 The game, between Scotland and England, resulted in a 3-2 win for England.

-Public sports and leisure facilities

 Leisure facilities in Greenock are primarily provided by Inverclyde Leisure.
 There are several sports facilities in the town and surrounding area managed by Inverclyde Leisure: